 Kitzbühel is one of the "classic" ski resorts in Austria with tradition to spare.
-The renowned Hahnenkamm downhill ski race, the famed ski schools and the historic pedestrianised town centre all exert their own unique pull.
+The renowned Hahnenkamm race, the famed ski schools and the historic pedestrianised town centre all exert their own unique pull.

 A vacation bolthole for the chic media 'luvvies' of Munich, Kitzbühel is equally attractive to those on a budget - and the accommodation ranges from five-star luxury to small family hotels.